Cycling

 Resto Chez Matante

 Organize your schedule so you’ll arrive in the town of Sainte-Edwidge by noon.
 This will require you to take a short 2.5 km detour to reach Chemin Tremblay, but we think you won’t be disappointed.
-Fork in hand, taste any signature dish on the Chez Matante menu!
+Fork in hand, taste any signature dish on the resto Chez Matante menu!
 Whether it’s a bowl of pulled pork, smoked trout salad, or yet again their decadent homemade fried chicken!
 All made with lots of love, here, local ingredients and traditional recipes are skillfully prepared to delight your taste buds as you relax in a retro decor.
 Then, before heading out again, make a quick stop in front of the village church.
 The original architecture is well worth a look.

 Discover